 Semi permanent hair dyes have become really popular with the rise of the unicorn hair trend.
 This sort of dye often has bright, unnatural colors or metallic and pastel finishes.
-Often you will get the most true results if your hair is bleached to a very light yellow color (level 10), particularly with cool shades such as blue hair dye, silver or violet.
+Often you will get the most true results if your hair is bleached to a very light yellow color (level 10), particularly with cool shades such as blue, silver or violet.
 This is because this sort of hair dye (not to be confused with demi-permanent hair dyes) are color depositing only.
-Unlike permanent hair dyes, which use a developer and ammonia to open up the hair cuticle and can lighten hair, semi and demi-permanent dyes can exclusively darken hair and fade over time without changing the original color of your hair too much (though demi-permanent dye has peroxide as a developer and will slightly lighten hair a bit).
+Unlike permanent hair dyes, which use a developer and ammonia to open up the hair cuticle and can lighten hair, semi and demi-permanent dyes can exclusively darken hair.
+They fade over time without changing the original color of your hair too much.
+However, demi-permanent dye has peroxide as a developer and will slightly lighten hair a bit.

 What is a Semi Permanent Hair Dye?